Should I buy my teen a car?

 Even if you decide you want to contribute to your teen’s newfound freedom on the roads, there are a lot of questions to consider.
 Will you go for a new or used car?
 Will they take out their own insurance policy?
 Who will pay for the running costs, including maintenance and petrol?

-If you are going to buy your teen a car, you’ll need to decide whether to get a new or used car.
+If you're going to buy your teen a car, you’ll need to decide whether to get a new or used car.
 Both have advantages – used cars may be cheaper upfront, but might require more frequent and expensive repairs and some compromises on safety features.
-Either way, you may want to consider asking your teen to contribute some funds, whether from their current job or from savings such as a JISA account in their name.
+Either way, you may want to consider asking your teen to contribute some funds, whether from their current job or from savings.
+That's what a piggy bank's for, right?

-To help answer the other questions you might not have known you had, we spoke to three experts about whether you should buy your teen a car:
+To help answer the other questions you might not have known you had, we spoke to experts about whether you should buy your teen a car:

 Dr. Laura Markham, Aha!
 Parenting

 Driving a car is a huge responsibility, which makes it a valuable opportunity for growth for your teen.
 If you think your teen needs a car, talk with them about it.
 Tell them you will help them logistically and financially, but they need to develop a plan – to earn and save money, to get their licence, to get insurance, etc.

 Once they come to you with a plan, help them flesh it out.
 For instance, how will they get the car checked out by a mechanic before buying it?
 What is the maintenance schedule?
 How will they afford fuel and repairs?

 If you feel able to contribute financially, offer to do so.
 But the teen should pay for as much as possible of the car.
 If it is not a sacrifice on their part, if they don't work hard to be able to afford the car, then you can't expect them to understand the value of the car.